 Welcome to Spider Class

 Welcome to Spider Class!
 Spider Class is one of the Year 2 classes at the Isle of Ely Primary School.
 From this page you will be able to read about our curriculum and learning activities.
-Children have PE and gymnastics on Friday and will need to arrive in their PE kits on this day.
+Children have PE on Friday and will need to arrive in their PE kits on this day.
 We will also provide a "Weekly Newsflash" to see what we have been learning in the past week.

 Our Class Teacher: